Do you want to delete thumbnails in WordPress? If you are looking for a simple method, keep reading this article.

 By default, WordPress specifies some values for each image size.
 When you upload an image to your media library, your server will automatically create thumbnails of that original image in these sizes.
 If you have many images, this can consume a significant amount of disk space.

-If you are not planning to use any thumbnails, you can simply turn this feature off.
+If you are not planning to use any thumbnails, you can turn this feature off.

-All you need to do is, enter 0 as the value in all the fields and save the changes.
+All you need to do is enter 0 in all the fields and save the changes.

-Since you set 0 as the height and width, WordPress won’t save multiple copies of the images you upload.
+Since you set the height and width to 0, WordPress won’t save multiple copies of the images you upload.

 This is an excellent and effective method for reducing the number of thumbnails your site generates.